AI Agents in Financial Markets: Architecture, Applications, and Systemic Implications: Discussion

 An especially promising next stage is to combine compact event studies like the one developed here with AI-assisted stress monitoring and market-narrative clustering from news, filings, and supervisory text.
 That would preserve the conceptual orientation of the paper while strengthening its empirical reach.

 Despite these limitations, the framework now has a clearer empirical anchor.
-It offers a plausible way to connect architecture, adoption, governance, and repricing within a single research agenda for agentic finance.
+It offers a plausible way to connect architecture, adoption, governance, and repricing within a single research agenda for agentic finance without claiming that one small event-study exercise exhausts the empirical agenda.